Mechanical Insulation FAQs

 We normally test ASTM E84 at an independent lab.
 Other tests are done both here in-house and at 3rd party labs.
 If you have a specific request or a specific test request please contact our technical manager.

-Does ArmaFlex insulation need an additional vapor barrier?
+Does ArmaFlex insulation need an additional vapor retarder?

 No, the nature of closed-cell foam is that it will not absorb or wick moisture.
-No vapor barrier is required indoors.
+No vapor retarder is required on indoor applications.

 Where are your products made?